CHTC/chtc-website-source/hpc-job-submission.md

 ## Displaying Specific Fields

-Sacct can display different fields about your jobs.
+`sacct` can display different fields about your jobs.
 You can use the `--helpformat` flag to get a full list.

 ```
 [alice@login]$ sacct --helpformat